senzxita/SCA-Tasks/Week2/README.md

 # Bash Scripting
-Bash is a command line language that stands for Bourne Again Shel.
+Bash is a command line language that stands for Bourne Again Shell.
 It is convention to give files that Bash scripts an extension of .sh shebang -> #! e.g
 ```